erikaduan/textbook_notes/blog_posts/transformers_brandon_rohrer.md

-A bag of words approach does not retain information about word sequence (the likelihood of word X being followed by word Y versus Z).
-A transition model is helpful for representing word sequences.
+A bag of words approach does not retain information about word sequence (the likelihood of word Z being followed by word X versus Y).
+In contrast, a transition model is helpful for representing word sequences.

 ![](https://e2eml.school/images/transformers/markov_chain.png)